A Migrant's Son Tour Pack

 ‘Her song-writing and compositions are a testament to artistry’

-"What makes this show special…Burger has written the songs and music which she sings with such clarity and feeling that you know they come from the heart.
-They tell a story and it's a good one.
+"What makes this show special…Burger has written the songs which she sings with such clarity and feeling that you know they come from the heart.
 It is the story that millions of Australians could relate [to]"

 "An exquisitely created production…some of the vocal gymnastics performed on the night were simply mind-blowing"

-"Burger’s emotionally powered narrative was one the most passionate and heartfelt I’ve seen in any cabaret show"
+"A perfect cabaret show - emotionally powered narrative…one the most passionate and heartfelt I’ve seen in any cabaret show"

 Original music and story by Michaela Burger